-The Office of Economic and Small Business Development (OESBD)provides technical assistance to businesses in Broward County that seek assistance with funding to establish or expand operations.
-Resources used to accomplish this objective include:
+The Office of Economic and Small Business Development (OESBD) provides technical assistance to businesses in Broward County that seek assistance with funding to establish or expand operations.
+Resources used to accomplish this objective include the following:

 Typically for small loan amounts, microbusiness loans can provide the much needed start-up capital to launch the next big idea.
 OESBD can help entrepreneurs identify and contact microlenders and get the new business off the ground.
 Over $4.5 millionin microloans have been disbursed to 28 companies through our partner, South Florida Regional Planning Council, over the lasteight years.